pavlo-myskov/get-job/README.md

 - The **Resume Title** is clickable and redirects the user to the Resume Details page.
 The title is truncated to 40 characters to fit the table cell and be more readable on small screens.
 Each word of the title is line-breaked to the new line on small screens, but if the title contains the long word, the table cell is expanded to fit the word until it will be truncated.
 Then if the table is too wide, the horizontal scrollbar appears.
 - The **Resume Status** indicates the current status of the resume.
 The status can be _In Review_, _Rejected_, _Active_ or _Closed_.
 The row color depends on the status.
 The _In Review_ status is yellow, the _Rejected_ status is red, the _Active_ status is green and the _Closed_ status is gray.
 The _In Review_ status is set by default when the user creates or updates the resume details.
 Each status has the appropriate tooltip with the description that appears when the user hovers over the icon.
 Other statuses can be set by the admin.
 The _Rejected_ status means that the resume does not meet the requirements or contains the inappropriate content.
 The _Active_ status means that the resume is approved by the admin and is visible to the Employers.
 The _Closed_ status means that the resume is closed by the user and is not visible to the Employers.
-- The **Last Updated** date converted to the user-friendly format by custom template filter and displayed as time ago.
+- The **Last Updated** date converted to the user-friendly format by custom template filter and displayed as time since.
 E.g. _2 days ago_ or _1 month ago_.
 - The **Control** buttons allow the user to manage the resume.
 The user can edit the resume details, delete the resume or close the resume.
 The _Edit_ button redirects the user to the Resume Update page.
 All resumes except the _Closed_ resumes can be edited.
 The _Close_ and _Delete_ buttons open the modal window to asks the user to confirm closing/deletion.
 Once the user has confirmed the action, and the table is updated and an appropriate message shown.
 The _Close_ button changed to _Open_ and the resume status is changed to _Closed_.
 The user can reopen the resume, update and display it to the employers again.
 Once the resume was reopened, it gets the _In Review_ status by default, so the user can update it or/and wait for approval.
 Only the _Active_ resumes will be shown in the search results and can be viewed by the Employers.
 - The **Create New Resume** button redirects the user to the Resume Create page where they can create the new resume.
 The user can have only up to 5 resumes.
 If the user tries to create the new resume when they already have 5 resumes, the app redirects them to the My Resumes page and displays the appropriate modal alert.
 So the user can delete the old resume to create the new one.